Jenny Lind, Arkansas

 Unincorporated community in Arkansas, U.S.

 Jenny Lind is an unincorporated community in Sebastian County, in the U.S. state of Arkansas.

 History

 A post office called Jenny Lind was established in 1851, and remained in operation until it was discontinued in 1959.
 The community was named for Jenny Lind, a Swedish opera singer.

+The area was inhabited by the Osage and Quapaw tribes in the first quarter of the 19th century, and white settlement began in the 1840s.
+Due to destruction of records, the history of the community between 1851 and 1882 is obscure.
+Coal was discovered in the area in the 1880s, and a mining community known as New Jenny Lind was established adjacent to the former settlement, which became known as Old Jenny Lind (also known as Altus and Old Town).
+Eventually the name of New Jenny Lind became shortened to just Jenny Lind.
+The mines, upon which the local economy was dependent, closed in the 1950s.
+The community's school, which had operated since 1851, was merged into the Greenwood district in the 1940s.